top of page

 If we don't take concrete actions now, not in 2030, not in 2040, plastic pollution will suffocate the ocean and human with it.

-We can all contribute to the solution."
+There's no time to waste; we can all contribute to the solution."

 Alexandra Cousteau